 Charging books, groceries, and outings to your first credit card is a quick solution to unforeseen or necessary expenses, but it’s also an easy way to rack up debt.
 It is possible to use your credit wisely to help cover college expenses, but it’s important to know how to manage your spending.

 Additional Financial Aid Resources

-The Free Application for Federal Student Aid (FAFSA) is the starting point for just about every request for grants and loans, so gaining familiar with the FAFSA is essential.
-Part of the U.S. Department of Education, Federal Student Aid manages the programs that annually provide more than 13 million students with grants, loans and work-study funds.
+The Free Application for Federal Student Aid (FAFSA) is the starting point for just about every request for grants and loans, so gaining familiarity with the FAFSA is essential.
+Part of the U.S. Department of Education, Federal Student Aid manages the programs that annually provide more than 13 million students with grants, loans, and work-study funds.